AutoQuad/mavlink/README.md

 We try to keep the main MAVLink project updated with our definitions, but this is always going to contain our current working version.

-The necessary header files have been pre-generated in this repository.
-Just point your include directive to the *include/autoquad* folder.
+If you just need the pre-generated C header files, they are now published in *(https://github.com/AutoQuad/mavlink_headers)*.
+They are also included in this repository as a git subtree in the *generated* folder, for convenience.

 To re-generate the headers, simply run the aqgen.[bat|sh] script.